Andreas Pereira: 2020–21 season: Loan to Lazio

 On 2 October 2020, Lazio announced the arrival of Pereira to the club on a season-long loan.
-On 1 November 2020, He scored his first Serie A goal in a 4-3 away win against Torino.
+On 1 November 2020, He scored his first Serie A goal in a 4–3 away win against Torino.

 2021–22 season: Loan to Flamengo

 On 20 August 2021, Pereira joined Flamengo on a one-year loan.
 The Brazilian club agreed to pay €1m for the loan.
-In the final of Copa Libertadores 2021, he made a decisive mistake that caused Flamengo to lose against Palmeiras.
+In the final of Copa Libertadores 2021, he made a decisive mistake that caused Flamengo to lose against Palmeiras, Pereira would later rectify his mistake in the Copa Libertadores final made in 2021 by claiming a Copa Libertadores medal in the 2022 season as well as adding the 2022 Copa do Brasil to wrap up his time at Flamengo.

 Fulham

 On 11 July 2022, Fulham announced the signing of Pereira on a four-year contract, for an undisclosed fee, understood to be worth £10m with add-ons.
 He made his debut for Fulham on 6 August, starting and playing 89 minutes in a 2–2 home draw against Liverpool.
+On 30 April, due to a broken ankle, Pereira played his last game of the season.
+On 2 May 2023, the club said he would have an operation on a broken ankle and was expected back "later in the year".

 International career

-Born in Belgium to a Brazilian father and a mother of German descent, Pereira is eligible to represent either Belgium or Brazil at international level.
+Born in Belgium to Brazilian parents, Pereira was eligible to represent either Belgium or Brazil at international level.
 He initially represented Belgium at under-15, under-16 and under-17 levels, but has since stated, "My heart is Brazilian."
 He received his first Brazil call-up in 2014, joining the under-20 team on their successful Panda Cup campaign in China.
 At the 2015 FIFA U-20 World Cup in New Zealand, Pereira equalised in the final against Serbia, but Brazil lost 2–1 after extra time.
 In total, he scored twice in seven appearances at under-20 level.
 Pereira made one appearance and scored one goal for Brazil at under-23 level, in a friendly against South Africa in March 2016.

-On 17 August 2018, he received his first senior call up for the friendly matches against the United States and El Salvador.
+On 17 August 2018, Pereira received his first senior call up for the friendly matches against the United States and El Salvador.
 He made his debut against El Salvador on 11 September, as the first player in over 100 years to play for Brazil having been born outside of the country.

+In March 2024, Pereira was called up to the Brazil squad again for two friendly matches against England and Spain, where he featured as a substitute in both.